Synthetic-Intelligence-Labs/.github/profile/README.md

 - hasel actuator crab robot
 - bacteria neural net
 - human cortical organoids
-- prototyping of our pressurized biosafety cabinet with passbox and on glass video/data display
+- prototyping of our pressurized class III biosafety cabinet with passbox and on glass video/data display
 - prototyping of our MEA implant
-- prototyping of our bidirectional BCI
+- prototyping of our bidirectional BCI hardware
 - BCI software and GUI

 For press, collaboration, funding, please contact soul.syrup@yandex.com or soul.syrupp@gmail.com